learning-zone/react-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## 14Q. ***How can I represent "side effects" such as AJAX calls?
+## Q. ***How can I represent "side effects" such as AJAX calls?
 Why do we need things like "action creators", "thunks", and "middleware" to do async behavior?***

 Any meaningful web app needs to execute complex logic, usually including asynchronous work such as making AJAX requests.
 That code is no longer purely a function of its inputs, and the interactions with the outside world are known as "side effects".